 A. Geotechnical Report.
 All Applications for a Site Plan or Subdivision approval shall provide a Geotechnical Report prepared by a Professional Engineer licensed in the State of Utah.
-The report shall identify Geologic nature of the proposed site and provide recommendations for planning, engineering design, and construction techniques to be utilized showing the location and height of all subsurface ground water areas.
+The report shall identify the Geologic nature of the proposed site and provide recommendations for planning, engineering design, and construction techniques to be utilized showing the location and height of all subsurface ground water areas.
 If roads are to be constructed through the subdivision the Geotechnical Report shall include the California Bearing Ratio (CBR).
 This report shall be completed and submitted to the City prior to Final Plan approval.

 B. Condition, Requirements, and Restrictions.
-A Land Use Authority shall place condition(s), requirement(s), and restriction(s) on a Site Plan or Subdivision when a Geotechnical Report contains findings that a Geologic Hazard is present on the site that presents risk to: life; substantial loss of real property; or substantial damage to real property.
+A Land Use Authority shall place condition(s), requirement(s), and restriction(s) on a Site Plan or Subdivision when a Geotechnical Report contains findings that a Geologic Hazard is present on the site that presents risk to life; substantial loss of real property; or substantial damage to real property.

 C. High Water Table.
-Tremonton City is known to be a high water table area and CAUTION should be used in development design.
+Tremonton City is known to be a high water table area, and CAUTION should be used in development design.
 Unless otherwise specified that to the contrary in a Geotechnical Report any Site Plan or Subdivision that has a high water table area shall comply with the provisions of this Section.
 Additional conditions, requirements or restrictions may be imposed in accordance with 2.06.040 B or as specified in other applicable City Ordinances.

 1. The City may prohibit basements in high water table areas.